USEPA/workshops/rmd_posts/2015-01-14-00-Before-The-Workshop.Rmd

 ---

 Prior to the start of the workshop everyone will need to have had the software installed and tested.
-Install of R, RStudio and Strawberry Perl does not require an open source software form.
-EZ Tech has it set up so that they can simply push the install, remotely, to your machines.
-The current installs via this method are a bit dated.
-The process has been started to update these and hopefully the most recent versions of all the required software will be available from EZ Tech in a few weeks.

-Once we have the attendees for the workshop finalized, we will collect names and make a single request for everyone to have R, RStudio and Strawberry Perl updated and/or installed.
-As soon as we know this has happened, it would be great to make sure it works for everyone.
-Follow the instructions below to test your installation.
+You will need to have the following installed (links assume Windows as this is the predominant OS within EPA):

+1.) **R:** Get the [latest download](http://cran.r-project.org/bin/windows/base/) and install using the default settings.
+2.) **RStudio:** Get the [latest download](http://www.rstudio.com/products/rstudio/download/) and install using the default settings.
+3.) **Perl:** We will be using [Strawberry Perl](http://strawberryperl.com/).
+For most of the workshop this is not important it is only needed for reading directly from an Excel Spreadsheet which is a VERY small part of the workshop.

+Once everything is installed, follow the instructions below to test your installation.

 ## Open RStudio
 Once installed, RStudio should be accessible from the start menu.
 Start up RStudio.
 Once running it should look something like: